 How does JBU reduce waste?

 JBU got rid of all the dumpsters on campus and provided individual recycling bins to each dorm room, classroom, common area, office, and meeting room.
 Faculty and staff are provided recycling bins which cuts down on the number of plastic bags used.
 Transfer stations, areas in residence halls which accept recyclable materials, were increased in each residence hall and students are asked to recycle their own trash.

 What about non-recycled material?

 John Brown University purchased two compactors: one for cafeteria waste (pictured right) and one for regular trash (pictured lower right).
 JBU compacts non-recyclable material on campus and cafeteria waste is taken to a local hog farm.
-Non-food items are incinerated with no emission, which means there is no air pollution from burning the non-recyclable content.
+Non-food items are incinerated, which means there is no air pollution from burning the non-recyclable content.

 How does this help students?